-"Gateway Center for Israel" is an organization based in Southlake, TX, seeking to engage church leaders with Israel.
+"Gateway Center for Israel" is an organization seeking to engage church leaders with Israel.
 It was formed in 2019, as an initiative of Gateway Church, to resource and inspire the global church to a biblical and sincere love for Israel and the Jewish people.
 "Gateway Center for Israel" does this through research, publications, media engagement, and events.

 This is something you've probably heard said by many Christians or Christian organizations.
 But what does that mean exactly?